-A major bias present in CMIP5 models is reflected by a too warm and saline deep ocean compared to observations $\frac{1}{2}$ (e.g. in the EC-Earth model; Sterl et al., 2012).
-This systematic error (Table 1) is illustrated by comparing temperature pro-
+A major bias present in CMIP5 models is reflected by a too warm and saline deep ocean compared to observations (e.g. in the EC-Earth model; Sterl et al., 2012).
+This systematic error (Table 1) is illustrated by comparing temperature profiles from

 Figure 1.
-Biases in CMIP5 models with respect to the PHC climatology (PHC 3.0, updated from: Steele et al., 2001). (left) a) Ensemble mean DJF potential temperature bias [K] at a depth of 1000 m in CMIP5 historical simulations for the period 1971-2000. (right) b) Individual depth-profiles of the mean absolute potential temperature error in the CMIP5 models (black lines).
-In the first hundreds of meters, the individual mean absolute errors exceed the The interannual standard deviation [K] (black dashed lines); in deeper ocean layers, and the error is larger than the RCP4.5 and RCP8.5 climate change signal [K] (2071-2100 minus 1971-2000) (; blue and red lines) are given for comparison.
+Biases in CMIP5 models with respect to the PHC climatology (PHC 3.0, updated from: Steele et al., 2001). a) Ensemble mean DJF potential temperature bias [K] at a depth of 1000 m in CMIP5 historical simulations for the period 1971-2000. b) Individual depth-profiles of the mean absolute potential temperature error in the CMIP5 models (black lines).
+The interannual standard deviation [K] (black dashed lines) and the RCP4.5 and RCP8.5 climate change signal [K] (2071-2100 minus 1971-2000; blue and red lines) are given for comparison.

-files from CMIP5 historical runs (Fig. 1, rightb) with the PHC3 climatology (PHC 3.0, updated from: Steele et al., 2001).
-Importantly, the mean absolute error in deeper ocean layers is larger than the interannual variability (the standard deviation of annual means) as well as.
-It is also larger than the climate change signal (as determined from RCP8.5 and RCP4.5 emission scenarios) - that is, errors.
-Or formulated differently, deep ocean biases are larger than the signals we aim to predict, which
+CMIP5 historical runs (Fig. 1b) with the PHC3 climatology (PHC 3.0, updated from: Steele et al., 2001).
+Importantly, the mean absolute error in deeper ocean layers is larger than the interannual variability (the standard deviation of annual means).
+It is also larger than the climate change signal as determined from RCP8.5 and RCP4.5 emission scenarios.
+Or formulated differently, deep ocean biases are larger than the signals we aim to predict, which may be cause for concern in non-linear systems.
+When

-- 5 may be cause for concern in non-linear systems.
-When considering horizontal maps of the multi model-mean potential temperature bias in 1000 m depth (Fig. 1, lefta), one can clearly see that the largest bias is located in the Atlantic sector.
+- 5 considering horizontal maps of the multi model-mean potential temperature bias in 1000 m depth (Fig. 1a), one can clearly see that the largest bias is located in the Atlantic sector.
 Although one could argue that this error is "well-hidden" from the atmosphere, thus having little impact on atmospheric parameters, it has the potential to change the outcropping region and position of isopycnals.
 This could lead to a wrong mapping of the deep ocean to the surface, which may result in erroneous water mass formation.
-In turn, this can potentially have significant effects on - 10 the heat uptake of the deep ocean, thus impacting climate change projections.
+In turn, this can potentially have significant effects on the heat uptake of the deep ocean, thus impacting - 10 climate change projections.
 As an example, the magnitude of the projected climate change in the ocean appears to be ordered according to the models' mean absolute errors (Table 1).

 Previous work has identified an important role for mesoscale eddies, showing that they act "as a barrier or gatekeeper to heat penetration from the surface into the ocean interior" (Hewitt et al., 2017) by counter-acting the downward heat transport from the mean ocean circulation (Griffies et al., 2015; von Storch et al., 2016).
-With the increase in simulated eddy activity

-15 when increasing resolution towards 0.1°, the magnitude of vertical eddy heat transport also increases, which in turn reduces temperature drifts in the simulated deep ocean when compared to coarse-resolution ocean models of about 1° (Hewitt et al., 2017; Griffies et al., 2015).
+With the increase in simulated eddy activity when increasing resolution towards 0.1°, the magnitude of vertical eddy heat transport also increases, which in turn reduces temperature drifts in the simulated deep ocean when compared to coarse-resolution ocean models of about 1° (Hewitt et al., 2017; Griffies et al., 2015).
 The physical mechanism behind this upward eddy heat transport is the mixing of heat along inclined surfaces of constant density (isopycnals) by eddies and eddy-induced transport.
-However, the position and tilt of the isopycnals themselves is also strongly impacted by mesoscale eddies, which can influence the 'mapping' from the surface ocean layers to the deeper ocean.
+However, the position and tilt of the isopycnals themselves is also strongly impacted by mesoscale eddies, which can influence the mapping from the surface ocean layers to the deeper ocean.
 Since globally eddy-resolving climate simulations are still very expensive in a CMIP-context, and since current eddy parameterizations do not seem to capture vertical eddy fluxes to full degree (Hewitt et al., 2017), local refinement to explicitly resolve regions of high eddy activity is thus a promising approach to tackle deep-ocean biases (Zadra et al., 2017).